 The development of the regional transportation plan also includes consultation with each of the seven jurisdictional highway planning advisory committees-one for each county.
-These advisory committees are involved throughout the planning process, including early in the process to contribute to the
+These advisory committees are involved throughout the planning process, including early in the process to contribute to the development of alternative regional transportation system plans, and later in the process to review and comment on preliminary and final recommended regional transportation plans.
+These advisory committees include representatives from:

-- Each of the 147 local governments (cities, villages, and towns) in Southeastern Wisconsin - Each of the seven counties (Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha) - Wisconsin Department of Transportation - U.S. Department of Transportation, Federal Highway Administration
+- · Each of the 148 local governments (cities, villages, and towns) in Southeastern Wisconsin - Each of the seven counties (Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha) - Wisconsin Department of Transportation - U.S. Department of Transportation, Federal Highway Administration